hellowenying/CVE2018-0171/README.md

 ### INTRODUCTION
-why is C2960 targeted by attacker/security research?
+why is C2960 targeted by attackers/security researchers?
 * affordable and wide spread model

 what is the main characteristic of C2960 to be easy to exploit?
-* there're features listed online but one important feature of Cisco IOS is its behavior in case an exception condition occurs
-* if something goes wrong, Cisco IOS reboots a device
+* there're features listed online but one important feature of Cisco IOS is its behavior in case an exception condition occurs if something goes wrong, Cisco IOS reboots a device

 ### REVISION
 what is buffer?